 The NSW Government is committed to improving the lives of people with disability, their family and carers.

-As a part of that process, disability law in NSW is being reviewed.
+As a part of that process, we undertook a review of NSW disability law.

-At the moment the Disability Services Act 1993 is the main legal foundation in NSW for providing supports and services to people with disability.
+The Disability Services Act 1993 is currently the main legal foundation in NSW for providing supports and services to people with disability.
 When it was made, the Act set out a progressive, rights-based approach to supporting people with disability.